Simon Bruté: Death and legacy

 Bruté died in Vincennes, Indiana, on June 26, 1839, and was buried under the sanctuary of the cathedral there.
 His tremendous influence on the entire church, his success in planning, financing, and carrying out necessary ecclesiastical reforms, and the constructive and executive ability he displayed in his diocese made him one of the foremost Catholic emigrants to the United States.
 He wrote Brief Notes on his experiences in France in 1793, in which he described state persecution of Catholic priests.

 The name of the Latin School of Indianapolis, now closed, was changed to Bishop Bruté Latin School in his honor.
 The Archdiocese of Indianapolis runs a college seminary named after Bruté.
 Students attend classes at the nearby Marian University, which offers the Bishop Simon Bruté Scholarship.

-In 2005, one of Bruté's successors, Daniel M. Buechlein of the Archdiocese of Indianapolis (which was transferred from Vincennes in 1898), began the process for the eventual canonization of Bruté, who is currently designated a "Servant of God".

-Buechlein's successor, Joseph William Tobin, has continued Bruté's cause.
-Thousands of documents must be gone through before the "cause" can be presented to Rome.
-Tobin quoted from Bruté's first pastoral letter in his installation homily by saying, "unworthy as I am of so great an honor, and of myself unequal of the charge, my only trust is in God; and, therefore, earnestly calling for your prayers, that I may obtain His Divine assistance, I come to be your chief pastor."

-Tobin's successor, Charles Thompson has continued the cause, but there has been no apparent movement on it, at least publicly.